drscotthawley/blog_fastpages/_posts/2021-02-15-Making-GPT3-Generate-3-Of-A-Kind.md

 ## Three of a Kind

-Let's see if GPT-3 can expound in threes.  **I'll write my prompt in bold**, and then <u>underlinedtext will show the model's completion/output</u>. *(Additional commentary from me will be in italics.)*
+Let's see if GPT-3 can expound in threes.  **I'll write my prompt in bold**, and then <u>underlined text will show the model's completion/output</u>. *(Additional commentary from me will be in italics.)*

 **This application generates example members of a category.
 Examples of fruits are apples, oranges and bananas.
 Examples of birds are** <u>quails, crows and sparrows</u>.  *(Whoa!
 Not bad!
 This is with the "davinci" model, with Response Length = 10 tokens, Temperature = 0.7, Top P = 1, etc..all defaults.)*